Secured-Finance/stablecoin-sdk/docs/sdk/lib-base.stabilitydeposit.md

 </td><td>

-Calculate the difference between the `currentLUSD` in this Stability Deposit and `thatLUSD`<!-- -->.
+Calculate the difference between the `currentDebtToken` in this Stability Deposit and `thatDebtToken`<!-- -->.

 </td></tr>